Din interiorul cărții

 Termeni și expresii frecvente

-able Africa American appear arms army authority become believe better bring called cause common condition consider constitution continue danger death defend desire duty enemy equal established existence fact fear feel fight follows force France freedom French friends gentlemen German give given hands happiness hath heart honor hope human idea independence interest Italy justice king land liberty live look Lord March matter means measure ment mind minister nation nature never opinion party pass peace persons political position present principles question race reason regard remain respect slave slavery South speak speech spirit stand tell things thought tion true truth Union United victory whole wish
+able Africa American appear arms army authority become believe better bring called cause common condition consider constitution continue danger death defend desire duty enemy equal established existence fact fear feel fight follows force France freedom French friends gentlemen German give given hands happiness hath heart honor hope human idea independence interest Italy justice king land liberty live look Lord March matter means measure ment mind nation nature never opinion party pass peace persons political position present principles question race reason regard remain respect slave slavery South speak speech spirit stand strength struggle tell things thought tion true truth Union United victory whole wish